 This begins a six-part series by two longtime observers of events in Iraq and the Middle East, looks at the people, personalities and political models that are emerging and will likely be at the forefront.
 Most important, the articles will note the pitfalls and probabilities of failure, and assess the chances for success.

-SETTLING THE DUST The dismantling of Saddam Hussein’s regime is happening at last.
+The dismantling of Saddam Hussein’s regime is happening at last.
 After more than a year of feints and jabs, the dictator’s much-anticipated passing from the scene is upon us.
 Once completed, millions will wonder how arguably the cruelest regime in its history could have ruled Iraq for 35 years and the unglamorous work of rebuilding will begin.

 Building the peace will be a far more lengthy battle, one that will test Iraqi goodwill and foreigners’ commitment to reform and stability in the Middle East.